jbpost2/ST-370/README.md

 Justin to-do list:
 - Finish 6c
-- Finish 7
+- Finish 7 - one way ANOVA overview
-- Finish 8
+- Finish 8 - Two way ANOVA overview
-- Finish 9
+- Finish 9 - SLR overview
 - Fix animiation of mean/vedian on 3.8 of PCM1a
 - Put in video of simulation using lock 5 or something in PCM4b, 4.9